aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-html/_index.md

 {{% /alert %}}

 Aspose.PDF for .NET provides a two-line code for transforming a source PDF file to HTML.
-The SaveFormat enumeration contains the value .Html which lets you save the source file to HTML.
+The [`SaveFormat enumeration`](https://apireference.aspose.com/pdf/net/aspose.pdf/saveformat) contains the value Html which lets you save the source file to HTML.
 The following code snippet shows the process of converting a PDF file into HTML.

 ```csharp// For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
 // The path to the documents directory.